colosimo/kim-os/doc/tasks.rst

 	}

-In the first part of ``k_main`` function, the init callback for each device is called; see :any:`io-system` for more information.
+In the first part of ``k_main`` function, the init callback for each device is called; see :doc:`io-system` for more information.

 The subsequent ``while(1)`` in ``k_main`` is the core of what is continuously running in the system; the whole main is composed of a few lines, according to